facultyai/faculty-sync/README.md

 ------------

 You need a version of `rsync`.
 I have tested this with `rsync 2.6.9` and `3.1.1`.
-This has only really been tested on OSX and Ubuntu 16.04.
+This has only really been tested on macOS and Ubuntu 16.04.
 It will almost certainly not work on Windows.

 You will need Python 3.
 I recommend installing *sml-sync* in a virtual